FrilledShark/flaskCAP/README.md

 # NanoAlias
 [CCAP](https://github.com/lane-c-wagner/ccap) implementation in Python Flask.

-Note: This breaks the CCAP specs by allowing updates with POST /ccap/address for all aliases.
+Note: flaskCCAP breaks the CCAP specs by allowing updates with POST /ccap/address for all aliases.
 Discussed in: https://github.com/lane-c-wagner/ccap/issues/2.
 This breaks the Nano specific protocol.

 # Setting up
 Install requirements from requirement.txt.
 If the test folder wants to be used, install "requests" as well.